yfguo91/remesh/README.md

 There are ten examples available in the repository you can use to check the performance of the program.

-Using same parameter as bellow, you will get the same results in our paper"123456".
+Using same parameter as bellow, you will get the same results as ours.
 For joint mesh, mparam.maxh=0.035 and mparam.minh=0.03.
 For fandisk mesh, mparam.maxh=0.15 and mparam.minh=0.1.
 For homer mesh, mparam.maxh=0.01 and mparam.minh=0.002.